jcarletto27/magisk_module_motionsense_mod/README.md

   * Sends Intent - com.jcarletto.oslobridger.PRESENCE_GESTURE
   * Expect this one to trigger constantly, try to avoid using Flashes as they'll clog up quickly
   * Intent Sends Extras : distance, confidence, angle
-  * Confidence extra is not reliable
+  * Confidence extra is not reliable in Current Soli API
-  * Angle extra is not reliable
+  * Angle extra is not reliable in Current Soli API

 #### Flick : Direction Sensitive Motion Gesture
   * Sends Intent - com.jcarletto.oslobridger.FLICK_GESTURE